Android platform glossary

 An object of class Service that runs in the background (without any UI presence) to perform various persistent actions, such as playing music or monitoring network activity.

-Related: Activity
+Related: activity

 URIs in Android